cargo-bins/cargo-debug/README.md

 - `cargo debug test -- --all` to run the `cargo test` with the `--all` argument
 - `cargo debug test -- -- --ignored` to run the test binary in the debugger with the `--ignored` argument
 - `cargo debug --command-file=test.cmd build` to run the build binary in a debugger with the specified command file
+- `cargo debug --filter=X --no-run test` to build cargo test, filter for the output binary starting with X, and output the debug command without running

 ## Status